Luís Castro (footballer, born 1961)

 Luís Manuel Ribeiro de Castro (born 3 September 1961) is a Portuguese football manager and former player who played as a right-back.

-He is the current head coach of Brazilian club Botafogo.
+He played for Vitória de Guimarães and Elvas in the Primeira Liga but spent most of his career in the lower leagues.
+In a managerial career of over a quarter of a century, he led four teams in his nation's top flight, including briefly Porto where he won the second tier with the reserve team in 2016.
+He also won a Ukrainian Premier League title for Shakhtar Donetsk in 2020, and worked in Qatar, Brazil, Saudi Arabia and the United Arab Emirates.

 Early life

 Castro was born in the village of Mondrões, in Vila Real.
 He moved to Casal dos Claros and Vieira de Leiria in the Leiria District, due to his father's military profession.
 At age 11, he nearly died of purpura, which stopped him from playing football for three years.

 For two years, Castro was a student of Physics at the University of Coimbra.

 Playing career

-Castro spent most of his 17-year professional career in the lower leagues, representing U.D.
-Leiria, O Elvas CAD, AD Fafe and R.D. Águeda in the Segunda Liga and Vitória S.C. and Elvas in the Primeira Liga.
+Castro spent most of his 17-year professional career in the lower leagues, representing União de Leiria, Elvas, Fafe and Águeda in the Segunda Liga, and Vitória de Guimarães and Elvas in the Primeira Liga.

 With the latter, he appeared in 28 matches in the 1987–88 season, but his team ranked in 15th place and suffered relegation.